 Brian Derby MD '07 has been awarded board certification by the American Board of Plastic Surgery.
 He is a plastic surgeon at Sarasota Plastic Surgery Center in Sarasota, Florida.
 Read more about Dr. Derby by clicking here and read more about his certification here.

-C. Scott Mahan MD '93, Division Head of the Department of Infectious Diseases at the Charles George VA Medical Center in Asheville, NC, was featured as USF's February Book of the Month for the "Contributions to the Field" collection for his book, "Are You Afraid of Snakes?
+C. Scott Mahan MD '93, division head of the Department of Infectious Diseases at the Charles George VA Medical Center in Asheville, NC, was featured in USF's February Book of the Month for the Contributions to the Field collection for his book, "Are You Afraid of Snakes?
 A Doctor's Exploration of Alternative Medicine."
 Read more about the book and Dr. Mahan by clicking here.

-Brian Williams MD '01, FACS, Dallas trauma surgeon and associate professor of surgery at University of Texas Southwestern Medical Center, spoke at the USF Diversity Lectures Series titled Reflection at the Intersection of Race and Medicine, addressing race relations and how they have shaped his life, citing the recent Dallas police shooting in 2016.
+Brian Williams MD '01 FACS, trauma surgeon and associate professor of surgery at University of Texas Southwestern Medical Center, spoke at the USF Diversity Lectures Series titled Reflection at the Intersection of Race and Medicine, addressing race relations and how they have shaped his life, citing the recent Dallas police shooting in 2016.
 On the event: "The main point I want the students to take away from my experience is that you cannot remain silent.
 Without good people speaking up to take a stance, they will continue to occur unabated.”
 Read about and watch Dr. William's Diversity Lectures Series feature on the USF Health News site.